 b: Now only the 1x1 binning is taken in the UVB/VIS.
-Other binning ORDERDEF are taken upon request. c: The RV standard star OBs are not yet ready, thus for the moment we encourage the users to specify their own RV standard star by submitting corresponding OBs (using the telluric star templates).
+Other binning ORDERDEF are taken upon request.

+c: The RV standard star OBs are not ready, we encourage the users to specify their own RV standard star by submitting corresponding OBs (using the telluric star templates).